 Web development teams: Project manager

 In some cases, the designer resorts to user stories which help to stay focused and keep in mind the project's objectives all the time.
 Put simply, a user story describes what a user expects to accomplish by using one or another digital product.
-Here is a plain template: "As a user, I want to log out".
-Such stories are quite specific, so it takes a lot of them to cover different use cases.
+Such stories are written using Gherkin language and it takes a lot of them to cover different use cases.

 That's where the user experience design part ends up and the designer can jump to the interface design.